yangzhares/mantl/roles/kafka-mesos/README.md

 - `kafka_brokers`: Define number of brokers that will be used in your cluster.
 Default: 3
 - `kafka_broker_memory`: Specify Java memory setting for broker.
 Default: 512
 - `kafka_broker_heap`: Specify Java heap for broker.
 Default: 256
-- `debug_enabled`: enable or dissable debug mode for kafka-mesos.
+- `debug_enabled`: enable or disable debug mode for kafka-mesos.
 Default: false

 ## Example Playbook